-- 1. In response to paragraph 1 of the FASOC, the Defendant: - (a) admits, in respect of the Plaintiff's claim, that Senior Constable Danielle George (SC George), Senior Constable David Jarnet (SC Jarnet) and Senior Constable Todd Petrie (SC Petrie) were members of the NSW Police Force as at 20 July 2018; and - (b) otherwise does not admit the paragraph. - 2.
-In response to paragraph 2 of the FASOC, the Defendant: - (a) admits, in respect of the Plaintiff's claim, that SC George, SC Jarnet and SC Petrie were, as at 20 July 2018, deemed to be persons in the service of the Crown pursuant to s 6 of the Law Reform (Vicarious Liability) Act 1983 (NSW); and - (b) otherwise does not admit the paragraph. - 3.
-In response to paragraph 3 of the FASOC, the Defendant: - (a) says, without any admission as to liability with respect to any cause of action pleaded, that it admits vicarious liability for the conduct of SC George, SC Jarnet and SC Petrie for the purpose of the provisions of Part 4 of the Law Reform (Vicarious Liability) Act 1983 (NSW) should the torts alleged in these proceedings be proved and for the purposes of these proceedings only; - (b) otherwise does not admit the paragraph. - 4.
-The Defendant admits paragraph 4 of the FASOC.
+- 1. In response to paragraph 1 of the FASOC, the Defendant: - (a) admits, in respect of the Plaintiff's claim, that Senior Constable Danielle George (SC George), Senior Constable David Jarnet (SC Jarnet) and Senior Constable Todd Petrie (SC Petrie) were members of the NSW Police Force as at 20 July 2018; and - (b) denies that the police officers were employed by New South Wales Police Force; and - (c) otherwise does not admits the paragraph. - 2.
+In response to paragraph 2 of the FASOC, the Defendant: - (a) admits, in respect of the Plaintiff's claim, that SC George, SC Jarnet and SC Petrie were, as at 20 July 2018, deemed to be persons in the service of the Crown pursuant to s 6 of the Law Reform (Vicarious Liability) Act 1983 (NSW); and - (b) otherwise does not admit the paragraph.

+The Defendant admits paragraph 2 of the FASOC.

+- 3. In response to paragraph 3 of the FASOC, the Defendant pleads that it does not place vicarious liability in issue in these proceedings.: - (a) says, without any admission as to liability with respect to any cause of action pleaded, that it admits vicarious liability for the conduct of SC George, SC Jarnet and SC Petrie for the purpose of the provisions of Part 4 of the Law Reform (Vicarious Liability) Act 1983 (NSW) should the torts alleged in these proceedings be proved and for the purposes of these proceedings only; - (b) otherwise does not admit the paragraph. - 4.
+The Defendant admits does not plead to paragraph 4 of the FASOC.